jmurga/Analytical.jl/docs/src/abc.md

 # *ABC* inference from empirical data

-At this point you have a folder containing summary statistics and observed data to perform ABC infernce.
+At this point, you have a folder containing summary statistics and observed data to perform ABC inference.
 As explained in our [home page](index.md), we performed the ABC inference using [ABCreg](https://github.com/molpopgen/ABCreg).
-However, any other ABC software can be used to perform the inference.
+However, you can used other ABC software to perform the inference.

-We link [ABCreg](https://github.com/molpopgen/ABCreg) with Julia in order to perform *ABC* inference.
-If you are going to use *ABCreg* to directly make inference from our software please [cite the publication](https://doi.org/10.1186/1471-2156-10-35).
+We link [ABCreg](https://github.com/molpopgen/ABCreg) with Julia to perform *ABC* inference.
+If you are going to use *ABCreg* to make inferences from our software directly, please [cite the publication](https://doi.org/10.1186/1471-2156-10-35).
 Remember you need to install ABCreg before continue.
 Please check [home page](index.md) to install ABCreg.

-It is possible to perform the inference through julia.
+It is possible to perform the inference through Julia.
 The number of parameters to infer will always be 5: $\alpha_w$, $\alpha_s$, $\alpha$, $\gamma$ and $\beta$

 ```julia
 Analytical.ABCreg(analysisFolder="/home/jmurga/tgpData/",replicas=100,P=5,S=size(adap.dac,1),tol=0.002,workers=1,abcreg="/home/jmurga/ABCreg/src/reg",parallel=false);